 - All scanner enhancements such as “unsharpen mask”, auto exposure, and Digital ICE should be turned off.
 Editing should be left to the restoration service, for maximum control over the original image.

-- Positive or negative film should be scanned between 6000dpi and 9600dpi at 48bit color depth when possible to capture the maximum detail of the image.
+- The positive or negative film should be scanned between 6000dpi and 9600dpi at 48bit color depth when possible to capture the maximum detail of the image.

-If the approach above seems excessive then consider that as little as ten years ago 5 Megapixel (MP) cameras was the largest sensor in SLR cameras.
-Now there are 16MP cameras on smartphones that exceeding great quality.
+If the approach above seems excessive then consider that as little as ten years ago 5 Megapixel (MP) cameras were the largest sensor in SLR cameras.
+Now there are 16MP cameras on smartphones that exceed great quality.
 Ten years ago camcorders recorded video in 0.45 million pixels per frame (784×576 PAL).
-Now smartphones support 4K video (3840×2160, UHD) that support over 8 million pixels/frame.
+Now smartphones support 4K video (3840×2160, UHD) that supports over 8 million pixels/frame.
 A similar progression has occurred in the digital audio industry.
 Technology is progressing at an unprecedented pace.
-Restoration services therefore need to look into future generation’s expectations of quality – not in what is considered normal today.
-Besides, a 8TB hard drives sells for 280 US$ (as of July 2015) – the storage cost is only 3¢ per TIF image.
+Restoration services, therefore, need to look into future generations’ expectations of quality – not in what is considered normal today.
+Besides, an 8TB hard drive sells for 280 US$ (as of July 2015) – the storage cost is only 3¢ per TIF image.

-- If you already only a few scanned images then they could be sent by email up (gmail for instance supports up to 25MB).
+- If you already have only a few scanned images then they could be sent by email (Gmail for instance supports up to 25MB).
 But email is not ideal because some applications will automatically compress the images before sending, resulting in significant image degradation.
-The sender thinks they have sent a high resolution image, but the receiver gets a very low resolution version.
+The sender thinks they have sent a high-resolution image, but the receiver gets a very low-resolution version.
 A better approach is to send images via a cloud-based service such as Dropbox, which supports 2GB of cloud storage for free.
 Other cloud services have even higher capacities, up to 10GB for free.

 - Restored images can be sent back to the client in several formats using a cloud service.
 As mentioned above, the recommended format is uncompressed TIF for archiving purposes.
 But several additional images can be provided in various resolutions and file formats as requested by the client.